 All of our writing is taught with a clear audience and purpose in mind.

-At Chantry we follow the No Nonsense Spelling programme for Years 2 to 6.
-The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
-The children will be have a spelling test once a week based on Spelling sent home.
+At Chantry, teaching of spelling embraces knowledge of spelling conventions – patterns and rules; but integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
+The children have a spelling test once a week based on Spelling sent home.